leegengyu/vulnhub-box-walkthrough/dc-6.md

 ![](/screenshots/dc-6/nmapVersionPrivilegeEscalationAlternative.jpg)
 * Note: We cannot simply insert `/bin/sh` into the temporary file because the file's contents are interpreted in scripting language, rather than just a stand-alone command.
 * Note: Running `sudo nmap --script='os.execute("/bin/sh")'` instead of the 3 commands results in an error because the `--script=` parameter is expecting a filename or directory.
 Hence, we had to split the command up and executing them consecutively.
-* Note: Using `/bin/bash` instead gives a nicer interface to our newly spawned shell.
+* Note: Using `/bin/bash` instead gives a nicer interface to our newly spawned shell:
 ![](/screenshots/dc-6/privilegeEscalationRootBash.jpg)
 * Head to `/root` directory, and open up `theflag.txt` - and we are done with the challenge!
 ![](/screenshots/dc-6/flag.jpg)